codefellows/seattle-code-301n21/class-15/project-guidelines.md

 <a id="deployment"></a>
 ## Deployment

+Deploy your front-end on Netlify and be prepared to present from the deployed version of your site.
+Associate your Netlify instance with your GitHub repository.
+Enable automatic deploys from your main branch.
+Also connect your production deployment to a custom domain name (don't use a `.app` TLD unless you are prepared to pay for SSL on your Netlify instance).

-Deploy your project on Heroku and be prepared to present from the deployed version of your site.
+Deploy your server on Heroku and be prepared to present from the deployed version of your site.
 Associate your Heroku instance with your GitHub repository.
 Enable automatic deploys from your main branch.
 Also connect your production deployment to a custom domain name (don't use a `.app` TLD unless you are prepared to pay for SSL on your Heroku instance).

 _Why:_
 > Deployed sites provide a unique URL that can be shared with anyone.
 You will also want to include this URL in your portfolio.
 Registering a custom domain name is a great way to think through how the internet works!